 NSW Farmers is a passionate supporter of inland rail.
-We have called this new steel highway the “WestConnex of regional New South Wales” – it has the potential to fundamentally change the way farmers do business, reducing supply chain costs and opening up new markets for our food and fibre.
+We have called this new steel highway the “WestConnex of regional New South Wales” – it has the potential to fundamentally change the way farmers do business, reduce supply chain costs and open up new markets for our food and fibre.

 However, we are deeply concerned with the lack of transparency and poor consultation which has characterised the project to date.
-We are particularly troubled by the inability of the Australian Government-owned Australian Rail Track Corporation (ARTC) to provide data and modelling to support their selection of a preferred route for the 307-kilometre long section of new railway between Narromine and Narrabri.
+We are particularly troubled by the inability of the Australian Rail Track Corporation (ARTC) to provide data and modelling to support its selection of a preferred route for the 307-kilometre long section of new railway between Narromine and Narrabri.

 NSW Farmers has long advocated for the development of inland rail.

 Implicit in this support, however, has been a recognition that the railway’s construction would carve through highly-productive cropping and grazing country.
 Our support is predicated on the selection of the right route, which minimises the impact on farming businesses yet maximises the benefit to rural and regional communities.

 Through the development of inter-modal hubs, connections of inland rail to the existing country regional rail network and to the east-west main line, the inland rail has the capacity to transform the agricultural supply chain in New South Wales.

 Around 400km of new railway lines will be constructed across western New South Wales in order to connect Melbourne and Brisbane.
 The line will be constructed by the ARTC, the Australian Government-owned railway authority which has responsibility for managing access to Australia’s standardised rail network.

 The inland rail has been designed to compete directly with road transport; the rail’s service requirement is to travel from Melbourne to Brisbane within 24 hours, or less than the time for a truck undertaking the same journey.